top of page

 Which scope should I buy?

 The better the optics and the better the light gathering the better for phonescoping.
 But having said that, you don't need a top of the line scope to get decent results.
 Modern scopes with wide angle eyepieces, work better than old school scopes that tended to have very narrow eyepieces.
 Note also that if you're having to buy a scope, are you sure that phonescoping is right for you?
-Phonescoping is great when you already have a phone and a scope and all you need to add is an adapter...
+If you are set on phonescoping and are looking to buy a scope or upgrade, I'd recommend checking out Kowa.
+In particular, their extra wide angle lenses are amazing for phonescoping.
+I would go as far as saying they are the future of phonescoping!
+More on this soon...

 Which phone should I buy?